Skip to content

 Cache types in Pegium

-src/pegium/core/utils/Caching.hpp provides four main cache shapes:
+src/pegium/core/utils/Caching.hpp provides four cache shapes:

-• SimpleCache<K, V> for plain key-value memoization
+• SimpleCache<K, V> — plain key-value memoization

 How to choose

-Use SimpleCache only when lifecycle-driven invalidation is not important.
+SimpleCache lifecycle-driven invalidation does not matter

 A minimal DocumentCache pattern